quickgrid/ai-resources/papers.md

 # Papers

-**TODO: SORT PAPERS INTO RESPECTIVE CATEGORIES, ADD CONFERENCE/JOURNAL NAMES, REMOVE PAPERS NOT NEEDED.**

 The year column represents publishing year in arxiv and not the year of latest revision. `Supplementary` pdf/docs is mostly not included in the links below.
 A paper may fall into multiple categories but organized into a general one.

-Some notes based on read papers can be found here, https://github.com/quickgrid/AI-Resources/blob/master/ai-notes.md.
+### TODO:

+- [ ] Sort papers into respective categories.
+- [ ] Add conference/journal names.
+- [ ] Remove papers not needed.
+- [ ] Remove paper link column.
+- [ ] Use meaningful icons and switch existing ones.

 ## Papers Read

-- :page_facing_up: Represents confusion regarding implementation, equations, details, or seems too hard etc.
+- :warning: Represents too much confusion regarding implementation, equations, details, or seems too hard etc.
-- :dart: Represents further review is needed and partially annotated papers.
+- :dart: Represents at least one full pass is made, further review is needed and partially annotated, understood papers.
 - :triangular_flag_on_post: Represents fully annotated with an overall/somewhat good understanding of paper while reviewing.
-- :blue_book: Represents partially read papers or currently reviewing.
+- :blue_book: Represents partially read papers or currently reviewing but not made a whole pass.
+- :notebook: Represents notes taken from papers is in, https://github.com/quickgrid/AI-Resources/blob/master/ai-notes.md.
+- :rocket: Represents paper or parts of paper implementation attempt in, https://github.com/quickgrid/paper-implementations.

 #### Uncategorized